 - Socialbakers Analytics: Socialbakers Analytics offers social analytics with a focus on comparative analytics of your competitors and industry, among other metrics.
-Socialbakers supports Facebook, Twitter, Google+, LinkedIn, YouTube, Instagram and VK (the second largest social network service in Europe after Facebook, with 239 million accounts as of January 2014).
+Socialbakers supports Facebook, Twitter, Google+, LinkedIn, YouTube, Instagram, and VK.

 - Falcon Social: Falcon Social is an all-in-one social suite that offers publishing, social management, social listening on top of social media measurement.
 Falcon Social currently supports Facebook, Google+, Instagram, Twitter, YouTube, Google+, and Tumblr.

 - Adobe Social: Adobe Social is a comprehensive solution that offers social media measurement, listening as well as publishing.
 While Adobe Social easily integrates with the whole Adobe Marketing Cloud (e.g. Adobe Omniture, Site Catalyst etc.), it works perfectly as a standalone tool.

 - Hootsuite: Hootsuite is a social powerhouse that provides a strong management solution and a solid analytics solution, especially after their recent acquisition of UberVu.
 Thanks to this integration, you can now have a platform that shows you how you’re performing in real-time on social media.

 Tools that let you monitor online conversations, based on keywords and trends.
 While this is largely known as “social listening“, most tools listen to non-social sources as well, e.g. news sites.
 One of the main features to look for in a listening tool is sentiment analysis – read more here: